appvoid/carbono/README.md

 # carbono

 carbono is a micro-library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks all in just ~500 lines of code.
 If you don't want to code, you can also take a look at the [playground](https://huggingface.co/spaces/appvoid/carbono), try training your first model there.
+You can also check the [examples](https://github.com/appvoid/carbono/blob/main/examples.md) to get some boilerplate.

 #### Features